 * Information revised.

 What’s the one picture you put on facebook that attracted the most attention?
-If I ever cared (and who cares…?), it would be that one innocent shot I took in Paris with my two lovely morning-cups of venti Starbucks sitting leisurely on the bridge minding their own business.
+If I ever cared (and who cares…?), it would be that one innocent shot I took in Paris with my two lovely morning-cups of venti Starbucks sitting leisurely on the bridge minding their own business, while they read 75 hilarious coffee memes.
 Yup.
 Not any of these painstakingly-orchestrated-to-appear-unorchestratedly-beautiful shots of my humble creations (Guys guys look!
 Sauce is reacting to GRAVITY on my donuts!).
 Neither are shots of my unpretentiously handsome dogs keeping it real in their typical unorderly formation (Totally unlike any of the ones on pinterest whom I suspect are wax-models, because mine are totally NATURAL).
 And sadly with reasonable doubt, probably not even a bikini shot of myself could surpass (Guy.
 Half-nakedness here~ Somebody’s half-NAAAKED!)(… scroll right through it.
 Nice).

 But.
 It was the venti Starbucks in Paris.